kristapsdz/dblg/README.md

   (no in-line JavaScript)

-The default editor front-end uses [moment.js](http://momentjs.com/) for formatting dates, [SimpleMDE](https://simplemde.com/) for editing MarkDown, [clipboard.js](https://clipboardjs.com/) for copying to the clipboard (apparently this is hard?), and [js-sha1](https://github.com/emn178/js-sha1) for SHA1 hashing the cloud authorisation.
+The default editor front-end uses [moment.js](http://momentjs.com/) for formatting dates, [clipboard.js](https://clipboardjs.com/) for copying to the clipboard (apparently this is hard?), and [js-sha1](https://github.com/emn178/js-sha1) for SHA1 hashing the cloud authorisation.